kfrey-idm/emodpy-workflow/docs/tutorials/using_parameterized_calls.md

 as a hyperparameter for modification.

 !!!
 Important
-    The exact spelling match of `vaccine_efficacy` in the ParameterizedCall and the `add_hiv_vaccine` function parameter.
+    The spelling of `vaccine_efficacy` in the ParameterizedCall and the `add_hiv_vaccine` function parameter must exactly match.

 ### 3. Hyperparameter default values